Lameen Souag - 2011 (last update 2014)

 Proto-Northern Songhay speakers were certainly familiar with herding (*kud), and a range of livestock including camels (*yoo), sheep (*feegi), goats (*hankini), and cows (*hawi).
 However, the nomadic lifestyle of the speakers of Tadaksahak and Tagdal is probably not representative of proto-Northern Songhay.
 Songhay words retained in proto-Northern Songhay include *fari "cultivated field", *lambu "garden", *kuumu "hoe", *hugu "house", *karkabu "key" (Souag fc), indicating a sedentary agricultural lifestyle.

 Kwarandzyey (Korandjé) first came to linguists' attention following Cancel (1908), who provides a brief grammatical sketch and wordlist and notes its Songhay origin.
-Champault (1969) is an ethnography of the oasis, including numerous Kwarandzyey words and phrases; the author also began an incomplete unpublished French-Kwarandzyey dictionary (Champault ms).
+Champault (1969) is an ethnography of the oasis, including numerous Kwarandzyey words and phrases; the author also began an incomplete unpublished French-Kwarandzyey dictionary (Champault ms a), and made a substantial number of recordings (Champault ms b, ed.
+Funke).
 Tilmatine (1991, 1996) adds a few phrases of data to the previous, and discusses the language.
 Souag (2010b) effectively contains a grammar of Kwarandzyey with a focus on contact effects.
 A brief overview is given by Souag (2011.)

 Nicolaï (1979b, c) discusses the phonology of Kwarandzyey based on the little data then available, to which Nicolaï (1981) adds a discussion of sound correspondences.
 Kossmann (2004b) discusses in passing r-loss in Kwarandzyey.
 Kossmann (2004a) attempts to reconstruct the mood/aspect/negation system of Kwarandzyey from the little data then available, pointing out some areas of intense Berber influence.
 Kossmann (2009) examines the genitive system across Northern Songhay, including Kwarandzyey.
 Souag (2008) briefly summarises the numeral system.
 Souag (2010a) argues for a stratum of Western Berber (Zenaga/Tetserrét) loans in Kwarandzyey, and discussing the principal sound changes affecting the language.
 Souag (2014) discusses the Arabic-based orthography used in practice by Kwarandzyey speakers.
-Souag (fc a) examines the synchronic syntax and historical development of the typologically unusual Kwarandzyey comitative, which takes external agreement.
-Souag (fc b) re-examines the origin of Kwarandzyey, proposing a historical scenario for its emergence integrating linguistic, archeological, and historical data.
+Souag (2015b) examines the synchronic syntax and historical development of the typologically unusual Kwarandzyey comitative, which takes external agreement.
+Souag (2015a) re-examines the origin of Kwarandzyey, proposing a historical scenario for its emergence integrating linguistic, archeological, and historical data: this scenario is more briefly summarised in Souag (2015c).

 The only grammar of Tadaksahak so far is Christiansen-Bolli (2011), a slight expansion of her PhD thesis; it also includes a small Swadesh-based dictionary, a larger list of words of Songhay origin, and glossed texts.
 Souag (2014) gives a detailed review of this work.